-Swedish Transport Administration's railway network: The state-owned railway infrastructure that is managed and administered by the Swedish Transport Administration.
+Swedish Transport Administration's railway network: The state-owned railway infrastructure and service facilities that is operated and managed by the Swedish Transport Administration.

 Temporary capacity restrictions: Early planned measure that affects available capacity in the infrastructure.
 The restriction implies closed tracks or restrictions on speed, axle load, train lengths, traction or the free space for a limited time period.